-The Leismer Project has additional planned SAGD phases including a Leismer Project 2B, which would increase the total capacity to 40,000 bbl/d and a further planned expansion phase, Leismer Project 3, which would increase the total capacity to approximately 80,000 bbl/d.
-For further details relating to Leismer expansions, please see "Appendix A - Supplemental Disclosure - Contingent Resource Estimates".
+Leismer's significant resource base provides optionality for further expansion phases which could increase the total capacity to approximately 80,000 bbl/d.
+Development of the Leismer assets to this capacity is contingent upon various factors.
+For further details relating to Leismer expansions, please see "Appendix A - Supplemental Disclosure - Contingent Resource Estimates" and "Risk Factors - Reserves".

-For Corner, McDaniel has assigned approximately 351 MMbbl of proved plus probable reserves on a gross reserves basis as atDecember 31, 2023.
+For Corner, McDaniel has assigned approximately 351 MMbbl of proved plus probable reserves on a gross reserves basis as at December 31, 2024.
+See "Statement of Reserves Data".

-Future SAGD development for the Corner asset includes the first phase that has a regulatory approval for 40,000 bbl/d (Corner Project 1) followed by a second phase that will increase the total facility capacity to 90,000 bbl/d (Corner Project 2).
+Future SAGD development for the Corner asset includes the first phase that has a regulatory approval for 40,000 bbl/d (Corner Project 1) followed by a future phase that would increase the total facility capacity to 90,000 bbl/d (Corner Project 2).
 Development of the Corner assets is contingent upon various factors.
 For further detail relating to potential future development plans for the Corner assets please see "Appendix A - Supplemental Disclosure - Contingent Resource Estimates".